mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 When reading about different approaches to teaching computing the terms concrete and abstract are used commonly.
 For example the concrete practice of coding is a good way for learners to work with more abstract computing concepts.
 The following section explores the utility of these terms to explore inclusive approaches to teaching especially in relation to an understanding of Computational Thinking.

+### Context of Home Education and family learning

+The move to family learning as a context suited the trajectory of my interests and the opportunities available as part of University context.

+Many professional programmers began with support provided by family.
+Barron and Livingstone have outlined the advantages and processes involved.
+There is clearly an inequality of access to these well paid profession that the development of the computing curriculum and the skills based and creative process focus that was part of the initial narrative is laudable the aims of equality.

+However the practical and and cultural difficulties of undertaking a project-based approach withing the curriculum are significant.
+Factors of difficulties associated with technology projects compound difficulties.

+In this research I made the decisions not to focus on the adaptation  of a  informal club approach to the restrictions of in-school classes but rather instead to embrace key elements of it and to explore processes in situ.
+While the context of home education is not a core to the goals of this research it is important to situate this study accurately.

+**Outline of relevant research on home education and home learning of media:** The work of Livingstone is foundational in this area, in addition Ito,

+**Outline of the home eduction context of this study:** The processes and motivations driving of home education are varied.
+In the UK the reasons are broadly from reasons pedagogy or from ideology, and often both.
+My involvement with home ed networks stemmed from University outreach work.
+In the following section I draw on relevant research to identify characteristics of the networks and families that I tapped into.

 ## The importance of understanding Projects and socio cultural and activist concepts of Activity